fkce/WizFDS/README.md

 WizFDS is open-source project released under GNU v3.0 license founded by F&K Consulting Engineers Ltd.
 The software is Graphical User Interface (**GUI**) for Fire Dynamics Simulator (**FDS**).

 GUI is divided into 2 separated tools.
 All geometrical entities are created in AutoCAD/BricsCAD plugin [(download)](https://github.com/fkce/WizFDS/blob/master/CAD%20plugin/wizFDS.zip).
-All boundary conditions are set in web application [(link)](https://wizfds.fkce.pl/login) which can communicate with AutoCAD through websocket.
+Other boundary conditions are set in web application [(link)](https://wizfds.fkce.pl/login) which communicate with AutoCAD through websocket protocol.

 ## To get more information:
 1. Visit our official website: https://wizfds.com/